Home / Resume / Customer Service / Customer Service Resume

 Using a two-page resume for under 5 years of experience

-One page is the standard for customer service roles unless you have 8+ years of progressive experience.
+One page is the standard for customer service representative roles unless you have 8 or more years of progressive experience.
 Hiring managers spend 10 seconds on initial screening.
 Keep it tight and relevant.

 What to do if you have no professional experience